Admissions

 · Nearness of Children’s Homes to School

-School visits for the above Reception class intake took place in November 2022.
+School visits for the above Reception class intake were held on Tuesday 5th November and Wednesday 20th November.

-There are no more tours arranged for this year.
-If you would like to know more about our school, please view our website.
+If you missed these visits or would simply like to know more about our school, please view our website.

 Transition

 In order to support parents and their children as they join our school, we offer a series of transition events in the summer term before they start in our Year R class in September.
 Your Year R child will be paired with a Year 6 Buddy, who will support them as they start school and throughout the year.
-In September, all Reception children stay for mornings only for the first five school days.
-In the second week, children stay for lunch and in week three they will be with us all day.
+In September, all Reception children stay for mornings only for the first few school days.
+They will then progress to staying for lunch and going home afterwards for the next few days, and in week three they will be with us all day.
 Prior to a child starting in our Reception Class, parents and carers will be offered the opportunity to have a home visit, where school staff can meet children in their familiar surroundings.

 In Year Admissions